MicrosoftDocs/dynamics365smb-docs/business-central/receivables-collect-outstanding-balances.md

     For each finance charge term, you can specify individual conditions, which can include additional fees in both LCY and in foreign currency.
 You can define many additional fees in foreign currencies for each code on the **Finance Charge Terms** page.
 4. Choose the **Currencies** action.
-5. In the **Currencies for Fin.
+5. On the **Currencies for Fin.
 Chrg.
 Terms** page, define for each term a currency code and an additional fee.

     > [!NOTE]
     > When you create finance charges in a foreign currency, the foreign currency conditions that you set up here will be used to create finance charge memos.
 If there are no foreign currency finance charge conditions set up, then the LCY finance charge conditions that are set up on the **Finance Charge Terms** page will be used and then converted to the relevant currency.